larissad45/course3project/CodeBook.md

 "-std()"        = "Std"
 "-freq()"       = "Frequency"

-Replace t and f at the beginning
+Replace t and f at the beginning:
 "^t"            = "Time"
 "^f"            ="Frequency"

-Eliminate the ellipsis (... or .. or . at the end) "\\.\\.\\."     = "\\."
+Eliminate the ellipsis (... or .. or . at the end):
+"\\.\\.\\."     = "\\."
 "\\.\\."        = ""
 "[\\.]$"        = ""